-In the rapidly evolving landscape of modern medicine, technological innovations continually redefine the boundaries of what is achievable in patient care.
-Among these advancements, medical lasers stand out as transformative tools that have revolutionised various aspects of healthcare.
+In the rapidly evolving landscape of modern medicine, technological innovations continually redefine what is achievable in patient care.
+Among these advancements, medical lasers stand out as tools that have revolutionised the treatment of certain conditions.
 From precision surgical interventions to cutting-edge dermatological procedures, the versatile applications of medical lasers have become essential to the practice of medicine.

-This article explores the fundamental principles of medical lasers, explaining their diverse functionalities across multiple medical disciplines.
-As we delve into the world of laser technology, we will understand the mechanisms that make lasers indispensable in surgeries, therapies, dermatology, and beyond, ultimately shaping a new era in healthcare.
+This article explores the fundamentals of medical lasers, explaining their functionalities across multiple medical disciplines.
+As we explore laser technology, we will understand the mechanisms that make lasers indispensable in surgeries, therapies, dermatology, and beyond, ultimately shaping the new era of healthcare.

 Understanding Medical Lasers

 Lasers (short for Light Amplification by Stimulated Emission of Radiation) are devices that produce coherent and focused beams of light through the process of emission.
-Medical lasers emit light with specific wavelengths, characterised by high intensity, monochromaticity, coherence, and collimation.
-This means that laser light is of a single colour or wavelength and that laser beams have a consistent phase relationship and remain parallel over long distances.
+Medical lasers emit light within a specific wavelength band, and these laser emissions are characterised by high-intensity laser energy, monochromaticity, coherence, and collimation.
+In simple terms, this means that laser light is of a single colour (wavelength) and that laser beams have a consistent phase relationship and remain parallel over long distances.
 This results in a highly focused output and precise targeting.

 The fundamental principles of laser technology involve stimulated emission, a process where photons stimulate the emission of identical photons, leading to the amplification of light.
 By applying external energy, such as electricity, to the gain medium, atoms or molecules in the gain medium are excited, causing them to move to higher energy levels.
 The elevated particles must outnumber those in the ground state for population inversion to occur which in return is essential for the amplification of light in lasers.